LoreGoetschalckx/MemoryGame/README.md

 You will then have an URL for your game that you can share with participants directly or you can embed it in AMT.

 One thing you might want to test, is if participants finishing a sequence around the same time won't overwrite each other's data.
-The filelocks in the [server.py](server/server.py) are meant to prevent that, but better to be sure.
+The filelocks in the [server.py](server/server.py) are meant to prevent that, but it's better to be sure.

 ## AMT
 If you'd like to recruit participants through AMT, you will want to embed the game as an iframe inside the AMT page.